Velythyl/PerceptTwin/README.md

 We would like to thank the Holodeck authors for their code release.
 If you use this codebase, please also cite [https://github.com/allenai/Holodeck](https://github.com/allenai/Holodeck).
 Please also cite  [https://concept-graphs.github.io/](https://concept-graphs.github.io/).

+We would like to thank the Denso Corporation for their financial support.

+We would like to thank NSERC for their financial support.